 Thereby, if I project my power onto you then I can admire it from afar, or I can try to get in bed with it.
 If I get in bed with it—most often in secret—I’ll have a secret way of owning my own power without having to take responsibility for it.
 If it ever gets exposed, then I’ll carry that power with me into the external world.
 Neat trick, huh.

 So, why is it that powerful people have such a hard time saying “no” to people who want to vampire their power?
-Next blog.
+Well, that's another blog.
 Wait for it.